uniba-ktr/ProjTeX/README.md

 Use `latexmk` to generate a readable document, or use `make all` of the `Makefile`.
 If You use texmaker, set `latexmk` as your default build command

+## Cleaning Up

+Run `make clean` or `latexmk -C` to remove the generated PDF and all temporary LaTeX files.